 - ribbon, lace, yarn, trim, pipe cleaners

-Take the sheet of felt.
+Take your sheet of felt.
 Cut it in half lengthwise.
 Now cut each section in half lengthwise again.
 This is an easy way to get 4 equal strips.
-You can use a scissor, or if you want to be more precise, a ruler and a rotary blade cutter 🙂
+You can use a scissor, or if you want to be more precise, you can use a ruler and a rotary blade cutter (like this one from Amazon)

 Stack 2 together.
 Holding both, cut them in half.
 Then still holding 2 pieces of felt together, cut them in thirds.